 • how it will be delivered.

-When followers control the content, they create a collaboration amongst themselves, use their combined imaginations to develop a set of behaviors and outcomes that will fit within the rules and structure, and take ownership of the process and journey to success.
-Each follower is a leader who buys-in to the change and process, owns the solution, manages any resistance, and takes responsibility for implementation.
-The leader then maintains the space the followers created.
+When Followers control the journey they create a collaboration amongst themselves, develop behaviors and outcomes, and take ownership of the journey to success.
+The Leader then maintains the space the Followers created.

 STARTING UP A COMPANY AS A LEADER/FOLLOWER

-I’d like to share a story of my own journey as an entrepreneur of a tech start up in London.
+I’d like to share a story of my own journey as an entrepreneur of a tech start up in London in 1983.
 I began with no knowledge of business and even less of technology (Those were early days, remember?).
 I was smart enough to know my range of content knowledge – nil.
-So I wrote an outline of what I wanted to achieve (the structure):
+So I wrote an outline of what I wanted to achieve:

 • a company that would take great care of the needs of customers in the area of 4th Generation Languages (Really early days!) with integrity, honesty, and win/win values;